LaunchCodeEducation/lchs/src/chapters/databases/crud.rst

 Database Operations
 ===================

-For this course, we are not going to create or access a large-scale database.
-Instead, we will mimic the behavior of a database by creating a file in our project directory.
-This file will contain all the necessary tables, and we will use it to store and access information.

 Before we set up our first database, we need to recognize the four main actions we will perform with it.